This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Two minutes into the episode and Sue stops talking for a good five minutes.
 This type of extended silence usually only occurs if she’s a) completely gripped or b) bored senseless.

-Sue: You know, I haven’t got anything interesting to say about this.
+Sue: I haven’t got anything interesting to say about this.

 Sue: Look, it’s people talking in rooms.
-People I can’t even see.
-From what I can gather, the carpentry looks very good.
+People I can’t see.
+From what I can gather, the carpentry is very good, though.
 Does that help?

 Me: To be fair, hardly anyone has anything interesting to say about The Smugglers.